GeorgeStrakhov/hungryfools.dev/README.md

 # HungryFools.dev

-_a directory of proud vibecoders who get shit done_
+_a directory of hungry and foolish vibecoders who get shit done_

 This is a simple lil' website where AI-first developers can list themselves, find each other for collaborations and get hired.